galib-1206/Python-Program-Static-Analysis/README.md

 # Python-Program-Static-Analysis
 This repository provides a collection of tools for static analysis of Python programs.
-The tools include the generation of Control Flow Graphs (CFG), Call Graphs, and Data Flow Diagrams (DFD)
+The tools include the generation of Control Flow Graphs (CFG), Call Graphs, and Data Flow Diagrams (DFD)..
+These tools help visualize the structure, behavior, and data interactions in Python applications, aiding in debugging, optimization, and system documentation.

+### Features
+- Control Flow Graph (CFG) Generation:
+Visualize the control flow of Python programs by analyzing how the execution of statements flows.

+- Call Graph Generation:
+Generate a graph that maps the relationships between functions, showing which functions call others.

+- Data Flow Diagram (DFD) Generation:
+Visualize the interaction between processes, data stores, and external entities, incorporating variables and file or log interactions.

+### Project Structure
+├── analysis_output/       # Directory for storing generated CFGs, Call Graphs, and DFDs ├── simple library management/
+│   ├── main.py            # Example Python application (Library Management System)
+│   └── (other files...)   # Additional Python files for testing ├── cfg_generator.py       # Module for generating Control Flow Graphs
+├── call_graph_generator.py# Module for generating Call Graphs ├── dfd_generator.py       # Module for generating Data Flow Diagrams
+└── README.md              # This file

+### Prerequisites
+Libraries:
+- networkx
+- matplotlib
+- graphviz

+### Example Application: Library Management System
+The repository includes an example Python project (simple library management/) that implements a basic library management system with features like:
+- Listing available books
+- Borrowing books
+- Returning books